emurze/fastapi-sqlalchemy-ddd-template/backend/docs/ddd.md

    * future tests for it will be small

 2. Not always you need all of it like when you have a simple CRUD.

+### Error Handling Flow

+1. Presentation validation
+2. Validated data maps to consistent(pydantic) command
+3. Application returns result with errors from domain, infrastructure
+4. Presentation raises result errors

+### Slang

+1. Architecture style is a pattern that is followed by a entire application.
+2. Architecture pattern is a pattern that is followed by a part of code.